gangula-karthik/Memo-Mate/README.md

 ## Features

 - Super fast transcription service powered by distil whisper + better transformer
 - Mistral 7B model to power your conversations with the bot to get shit done
+- Support for discord slash commands

 ## Installation